 What Happens

-Although many aspects of our classes remain consistent throughout a child's journey with us, to ensure progression, we have five distinctive Levels of learning that children may pass through along the way.
+Although many aspects of our classes remain consistent throughout a child's journey with us, to ensure progression, we have three distinctive Levels of learning that children may pass through along the way.
 We do however allow siblings of different ages to attend together if that is the parent's preference.

-Five Levels of Learning
+Three Levels of Learning

 Please note that the age banding above is approximate as we often have to accommodate the children currently attending who do not fit always fit neatly into these age bands.
 However, we will always aim to band as closely as possible according to a child's stage of development.